212622/RealTimeProject/README.md

 3. Write statistics in the status window and title and instructions in the menu area.

 - ALLY
+1. Calculates trajectory and speed using camera's informations.
-Using camera's informations, each Patriots defense missile moves to the target position.
+2. Moves the Patriots defense missile to the target position.

 - ENEMY:
 1. Generates a random trajectory.
 2. Moves the plane using a fixed speed to the target position.

 - COMMAND:
-Takes users command and activates enemy task or exit the program or visualizes camera and trajectory depending on the pressed key.
+1. Takes users command
+2. Activates enemy task or exit the program or visualizes camera and trajectory depending on the pressed key.

 ## Istruzioni per Git